sarweiler/zellen/README.md

 * Output 3: Alternative CV
 * Output 4: Clock

+CV offset (input 2) can be set to pre or post quantization in the parameters menu.

 Alternative CV is, just like the main sequence, a CV derived from the current play position on the board.
 The CV can be calculated with these methods (configurable in the parameters menu):
 * x/y (default)
 * x%y